Synchronizing Dynamical Systems: Shift Spaces and $K$-Theory: The Homoclinic and Heteroclinic Algebras of Shift Spaces

 \begin{enumerate}[(i)] \item The \emph{homoclinic algebra} of $X$ is $A(X,\sigma) = C^\ast(G^\lc(X,\sigma))$. \item The \emph{stable synchronizing algebra} of $X$ is $S(X,\sigma,p) = C^\ast(G^\lcs(X,\sigma,p))$. \item The \emph{unstable synchronizing algebra} of $X$ is $U(X,\sigma,p) = C^\ast(G^\lcu(X,\sigma,p))$. \item The \emph{synchronizing ideal} of $X$ is \end{enumerate}

-The stable and unstable synchronizing algebras are collectively called the \emph{heteroclinic synchronizing algebras} of $X$. \end{definition} Note that in general the heteroclinic synchronizing algebras are related to but not the same as, or even Morita equivalent to, the \emph{heteroclinic algebras} defined by Thomsen in \cite{thomsen2010c}.
+The stable and unstable synchronizing algebras are collectively called the \emph{heteroclinic synchronizing algebras} of $X$.
+We will sometime drop the shift map from the notation of these algebras.
+Also, it is worth noting that for shift spaces each of the relevant groupoids is AF and hence amenable, so the full and reduced $C^\ast$-algebras are natural isomorphic.
+It is not known if this result generalizes to all synchronizing systems. \end{definition} Note that in general the heteroclinic synchronizing algebras are related to but not the same as, or even Morita equivalent to, the \emph{heteroclinic algebras} defined by Thomsen in \cite{thomsen2010c}.
 This is due to the fact that Thomsen builds the heteroclinic algebras out of the set of all periodic points, while we are restricting to a single synchronizing periodic point.
 By \cite[Theorem 5.5]{deeley2022}, the choice of synchronizing periodic point does not matter (up to Morita equivalence).

+The next theorem relates the heteroclinic synchronizing algebras of an irreducible sofic shift with those of certain shifts of finite type.
+Since the $C^\ast$-algebras associated to a shift of finite type are well-understood, this allows us to get information about the algebras associated to a sofic shift.
+The proof uses results from \cite{deeley2022}.